 Being a single mother is not the preferred option for most women, and often comes with a number of challenges.
 But there are also a few unexpected advantages.
-Here are ten perks about parenting without a partner.
+Here are ten perks about solo parenting.

 1. No parental conflict

-Recent studies have shown that young children can be affected by even the smallest of arguments between their parents, and fighting with your partner can also be very personally draining on top of looking after the kids, work and other things.
-With only one of you running the show though, there’s no one to bicker with, making for a calmer home.
+Recent studies have shown that young children can be affected by even the smallest of arguments between their parents, and fighting with your partner can also be very personally draining on top of looking after the kids, work and other commitments.
+With only one of you running the show, there’s no one to bicker with, making home life calmer for everyone.

 2. One solid routine